oSoWoSo/disroot-howto/pages/10.DisHub/06.Wiki/docs.en.md

 In the **View page**, you see what those that will be allowed to visit your wiki will see.

 In the **History page**, you have a list of the changes made on the page.
 You have the author name, the sort description of the change, and its date.
-You can compare what has been changed between the actual version and an older on by clickin on **Compare**.
+You can compare what has been changed between the actual version and an older on by clicking on **Compare**.
 The **Revert** button will load the selected revision but will not automatically save the page.

 **Work in Progress: problem with REVERT.**